Vegetable Seeds: Which to Sow Outdoors vs. Indoors?

 A close up of bright orange squash ripening on the vine in the garden, fading to soft focus in the background.

-Tender annual crops that commonly need to be started indoors by gardeners with shorter growing seasons include:
+Tender annual crops that commonly need to be started indoors by gardeners with shorter growing seasons include gourds, melons, and winter squash.

 For Earlier Harvests

-Even if your selected variety of a certain type of plant has time to reach maturity within your local growing season, you may want to some earlier harvests.
+Even if your selected variety of a certain type of plant has time to reach maturity, you may want an earlier harvest.

 Starting seeds indoors is one way to get those early veggie crops.